 Blackberries are sweet, and currants...

-Berries on branches (what do they do?) grow, ripen, ripen, ripen, pour juice.
+The berries on the branches (what are they doing?) grow, ripen, ripen, ripen, and fill with juice.

 Juice from berries...